The URMC Palliative Care Program is devoted to caring for the seriously ill by:

 Palliative care is not the same as hospice care.
 Palliative care may be provided at any time, often at the time of initial diagnosis.
 It is often given at the same time as curative treatment.
 Hospice care, on the other hand, is focused on patients who are no longer seeking active treatments of their disease and want all treatments delivered for their comfort.
 Palliative Care Clinicians also provide hospice care for the same patients who desire that approach.

 All adult and pediatric patients with a serious illness are eligible to receive palliative care.
 For most patients, palliative care complements the active treatments they receive for their underlying illness.

 Some of the indications that palliative care might be beneficial include:

 Uncertainty about treatment options, goals of care or simply navigating the healthcare system;

 Need for coordination of care.

 Requests for Palliative Care

 A patient, family member, or any health care professional working with the patient may ask the physician responsible for the patient’s care to request a palliative care consultation.
-Patients and those caring for them often welcome the support and strength that a consultation provides.
+Patients and those caring for them often welcome the support, strength and added clinical input that a Palliative Care consultation provides.